UnblockerAPI/unblocker/README.md

 # Unblocker
-> Read-only access to websites.

-Unblocker renders website as interactive PDF file and returns it to user.
+> Makes region-restricted websites accessible

+Unblocker accesses region-restricted content by URL.

 # Features

-🌚 Partial navigation on blocked website

-✨ Pretty UI
+✨ Renders websites as fully-interactive PDF files (even with navigation)

+✨ If input URL points to some file (not a webpage), streams it to user

+🌚 Has a pretty UI

 ![Screenshot](http://i98.fastpic.ru/big/2017/1123/23/443ab7811dc7c0e71d882bc374509623.png)

-# Info

-* Website converter can be used by sending a GET-request to `https://unblocker-webapp.herokuapp.com?url=[your_url_here]&shouldScroll=[true|false]`

-* Online PDF viewer is located at `https://unblocker-webapp.herokuapp.com/view?pdf=[url_to_pdf]`

 ## Deployed at: